alexanderhansen/vscode-remote-try-kotlin/README.md

 ## Challenges ##

-SDKMAN! comes with a `sdkman-init.sh` script the sets up the environment for the packages installed by SDKMAN!
+SDKMAN! comes with a `sdkman-init.sh` script that sets up the environment for the packages installed by SDKMAN!
 The file has to be sourced in the current `/bin/bash` which runs inside VS Code.
 I expected several options to work:

 1. Use the CMD directive in the Dockerfile.
 This is the command that gets executed when the container started.
 Didn't work...
 2. In `devcontainer.json` you find the option `postCreateCommand` where I put the source command.
 Didn't work either